cardinalcss/cardinalcss/README.md

 ## <a name="reset"></a> Reset

-Instead of a traditional CSS reset, Cardinal includes a minified version of [normalize.css](http://cbrac.co/11gtlnj) by [Nicolas Gallagher](http://cbrac.co/10l8rJQ) to help render HTML elements more consistently across modern browsers, as well as Internet Explorer 8 and above.
+Instead of a traditional CSS reset, Cardinal includes a minified version of [normalize.css](http://cbrac.co/11gtlnj) by [Nicolas Gallagher](http://cbrac.co/10l8rJQ) to help render HTML elements more consistently across modern browsers, as well as IE9 and above.

 ## <a name="base"></a> Base